chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

   - From (Wray, Witwicki, & Zilberstein, 2017): **[`"Online Decision-Making for Scalable Autonomous Systems"`](https://rbr.cs.umass.edu/shlomo/papers/WWZijcai17.pdf)**.
 [Slides](https://pdfs.semanticscholar.org/1df1/8e66c9117852468f8e327a67622b5738558a.pdf).
   - It is a framework for **multiple online decision-components with interacting actions**.
   - The main idea is the **scene-decomposition**, i.e. to divide the problem into **canonical decision-making subproblems** and to **solve separately** each of them.
+    - This idea has already been applied in multiple papers, including patents: [`RL with scene decomposition for navigating complex environments`](http://www.freepatentsonline.com/20200247402.pdf) from Honda and Stanford ([related paper](https://arxiv.org/abs/1904.11483)).
     - > "In `MODIA`, a collection of possible **decision-problems (`DP`s)**, known a priori, are **instantiated online** and executed as **decision-components (`DC`s)**, unknown a priori.
   - Two decision-making problem (`DP`) are considered:
     - `DP.1`: negotiating with a **single vehicle** at a **T-intersection**.